BonsaiDen/JavaScript-Garden/doc/forinloop.md

 have been extended.

 One widely used framework which does this is [**Prototype**][1].
-When this framework is included, `for in` loops without `hasOwnProperty` are guaranteed to break.
+When this framework is included, `for in` loops that doe not use `hasOwnProperty` are guaranteed to break.

 ### Best practices

-It is recommended to always use `hasOwnProperty` - never should any assumptions be made about the environment the code is running in or whether the built in prototypes have been extended or not.
+It is recommended to **always** use `hasOwnProperty`.
+Never should any assumptions be made about the environment the code is running in, or whether the native prototypes have been extended or not.

  [1]: http://www.prototypejs.org/